marioyasuo/AutoMapper/Queryable-Extensions.md

 The `.Project().To<OrderLineDTO>()` will tell AutoMapper's mapping engine to emit a `select` clause to the IQueryable that will inform entity framework that it only needs to query the Name column of the Item table, same as if you manually projected your `IQueryable` to an `OrderLineDTO` with a `Select` clause.

 Note that for this feature to work, all type conversions must be explicitly handled in your Mapping.
 For example, you can not rely on the `ToString()` override of the `Item` class to inform entity framework to only select from the `Name` column, and any data type changes, such as `Double` to `Decimal` must be explicitly handled as well.

+### Custom projection

+In the case where members names don't line up, or you want to create calculated property, you can use MapFrom (and not ResolveUsing) to supply a custom expression for a destination member:

+    Mapper.CreateMap<Customer, CustomerDto>()
+        .ForMember(d => d.FullName, opt => opt.MapFrom(c => c.FirstName + " " + c.LastName))
+        .ForMember(d => d.TotalContacts, opt => opt.MapFrom(c => c.Contacts.Count()));

+AutoMapper passes the supplied expression with the built projection.
+As long as your query provider can interpret the supplied expression, everything will be passed down all the way to the database.

+If the expression is rejected from your query provider (Entity Framework, NHibernate, etc.), you might need to tweak your expression until you find one that is accepted.